Commitment (Craig David album)

 Commitment is the ninth studio album by English singer and songwriter Craig David, released on 8 August 2025, independently released by David, under licence to Believe Music UK.
 It is David's first studio album since 2022's 22.

-Commitment combines David's signature R&B vocals with a prominent house, pop and UK garage presence.
 It was preceded by six singles: "In Your Hands", "SOS", "Commitment" (in collaboration with Nigerian singer Tiwa Savage), "Wake Up", "In It with You" (in collaboration with American singer JoJo), and "Rain".